idMJA/accessify-rs/README.md

 - For deployment on server/CI, make sure Chromium/Chrome is available and accessible.
 - If `CHROME_PATH` is not set, the system will try to use the default browser in PATH.
-- Request logs include user-agent and timestamp.
+- Request logs include IP and user-agent.
-- For ARM or other platforms, see the build matrix in `.github/workflows/build-matrix.yml`.

 ---